Cleverley300/NaijaBook-65---Nigeria-s-Premier-Bookstore/README.md

  📚 NaijaBook@65 – Nigeria's Premier Bookstore

-NaijaBook@65 is a *fully responsive front-end web project* built with pure *HTML5* and *CSS3*, inspired by Nigeria’s vibrant literary culture.
+NaijaBook@65 is a *fully responsive front-end web project* built with pure *HTML5*, *CSS3*, and *JavaScript*, inspired by Nigeria’s vibrant literary culture.
 It showcases my ability to create professional layouts, clean UI, and mobile-first designs without frameworks.

 ---